- Funding Programme

 Improving staff working conditions for better quality in early childhood education and care in Austria

-The Commission supports Austria on a reform to improve the working conditions, capacity and quality of staff in early childhood education and care (ECEC) as a key factor for the quality of education and care for young children.
+The Commission has been supporting Austria on a reform to improve the working conditions, capacity and quality of staff in early childhood education and care (ECEC) as a key factor for the quality of education and care for young children.

 Context